Do you know what your blind spots are?

-So, what do I mean by blind spot?
+So, what do I mean by a blind spot?

 This is not a blind spot (in case you were wondering).
 The blind spot comes from another aspect of the story.

 This action writer might barely touch on their characters having any real past.
-Instead the character appears, reacts, fights, escapes but we know virtually nothing about him.
+Instead, they appear, reacts fight, escape but we know virtually nothing about them as people.
 That would mean the characters’ past, their background, their history is the blind spot.

-The writer is so caught up in the parts of the story they love, that other parts that develop character, create texture and context can be ignored.
+The writer is so caught up in the parts of the story they love, that other parts needed to develop character, create depth, texture and context may be ignored.

 But this writer could take their readers on a trip through the market, the bridge, past the lake, into the manor house… and all we get is visual – how everything looks.

 When it comes to creating our worlds and characters, we need to consider a vast array of things – characters need to be developed.
-Not just physically described but so much more.
+Not just physically described either but with so much more.

 - What is their history?